fitnr/svgis/docs/cli.rst

 svgis graticule
 ^^^^^^^^^^^^^^^^

 Generate a graticule (grid) in a given projection.
-The output file is in geojson format.
+The output file is in geojson format, with WGS84 coordinates.

+Specifying a projection will produce a grid in that projection, and the step must reflect projection units.
+However, the output file will always be in WGS84 lon/lat coordinates, but that shouldn't make a difference in it's use.

 For coordinates with negative numbers, use the ``--`` argument separator to prevent the utility getting confused: